UP: Father of molestation victim shot dead by accused | Law-Order

 Taking note of the incident, Chief Minister Yogi Adityanath has ordered strict action to be taken against the accused and directed officials to invoke provisions of the stringent National Security Act (NSA) against them.

-Meanwhile, the Samajwadi Party reacted to the incident with its president Akhilesh Yadav alleging that women in UP have lost hope of justice from the state government.
+Meanwhile, Samajwadi Party president Akhilesh Yadav alleged that women in UP have lost hope of justice from the state government.

 ''After 'Hathras ki beti', murder of a father who had complained of molestation of his daughter has taken place.
-UP's women has not lost hope from the government has stopped seeking justice from it,'' Akhilesh said in a tweet in Hindi.
+UP's women have not just lost hope from the government, they have stopped seeking justice from it,'' Akhilesh said in a tweet in Hindi.

 In the video, the girl is heard saying, ''Please give me justice... please give me justice.
 First, he molested me and now he has shot my father.
 He had come to our village.
 There were six-seven people.
 My father had no enmity against anyone.
 His name is Gaurav Sharma, he is a dog...''.

+Meanwhile, a war of words has started between the ruling BJP and the Samajwadi Party over the political background of the main accused.

-The state BJP, though, has alleged that the main accused is from the SP.
+The state BJP has alleged that the main accused is from the SP with Gaurav Sharma running his social media pages with the name 'Gaurav Songra'.

 The BJP pointed to a Facebook post on February 27 in which Gaurav asked people to attend a farmers' meeting convened by Yadav on March 3 in Aligarh.